 Is send the guide a message but he’s doesn’t respond so the next day we take a dala dala, a minibus to Arusha, which is a bit closer to the parks and we’ll see from there.

 A week later, after our safari and stay in Arusha we pass the Kilimanjaro just one more time and just when we decided it doesn’t exist, we can see a little snow covered tip of this enormous mountain.
 At least it’s something… we’ll drink Kilimanjaro beer to make up!

 Moshi to Arusha

-We pick up the other couple and we get some food at a supermarket where we also buy some breakfast.
-Hopefully the rest of our tour is better organised.
+First we pick up the other couple and we get some food at a supermarket where we also buy some breakfast.
+Hopefully the rest of our tour is better organized.

 To get to the Serengeti we drive through the beautiful green Ngorongoro conservation area, a little sneak preview for the day after tomorrow… this looks promising!

 On the flats feel like driving through a dessert on an endless road.
 Our Toyota Landcruiser is very cool and has everything we need.
 Together with the other couple we’re having the best time.